Fire Extinguisher Training Questions Answers

 Q.4: Explain the following terms,

-Flash Point: Minimum temp at which any chemical catches fire in presence of spark and continues to burn even after the spark (source of fire) is removed.
+Flash Point: Minimum temp at which any chemical catches fire in the presence of a spark and continues to burn even after the spark (source of fire) is removed.

 Flammable Mixture: Any flammable substance that after heating for some fire produces a mixture of gas (vapor), heat (temp) is called a flammable mixture.